 In the last few years, I’ve experienced a fair bit of trauma.
 In terms of how I conceptualize trauma responses, what matters the most is how the mind/brain processes the trauma.
 That processing can range from adaptive to disordered (i.e. PTSD).
 I don’t have PTSD, but I still haven’t fully processed the trauma-related memories.
 I was reminded of this when I got triggered a couple of weeks ago, and all of that emotion came rushing back.
 I realized that I have been engaging in some serious avoidance, and that means there’s a lot of shit that hasn’t been dealt with.

 In some of the continuing education I’ve done on PTSD for professional reasons, one of the things that interested me was cognitive processing therapy, which is an adaptation of cognitive behavioural therapy.
 One of the elements of this type of therapy is creating a trauma account, which accomplishes a couple of things.
-Creating a narrative helps the brain to change how it encodes emotionally and sensory-charged trauma memories, and writing, re-writing, reading, and re-reading also acts as a type of exposure therapy.
-So I decided I was going to create a trauma account.
+Creating a trauma narrative helps the brain to change how it encodes emotionally and sensory-charged trauma memories, and writing, re-writing, reading, and re-reading also acts as a type of exposure therapy.
+So I decided I was going to go ahead with creating a trauma account.

 But then I kept putting it off.
 I didn’t want to do it.
 I recognized, though, that this avoidance was exactly why I needed to do it in the first place.
 So I put it on my calendar for yesterday morning, knowing I would be able to go to yoga class afterward to relax.
 I created a little safety zone for myself: soothing aromatherapy, cup of tea, wrapped in a cozy blanket, and with my favourite stuffed animal plus my guinea pig who loves her mama the most tucked in at my side.
 And I started writing.